 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-It offers granular permissions, audit logs, encryption, SSO integrations, automatic backups, and supports enterprise-grade compliance with dedicated hosting and custom SLAs.
-See security details.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
+These certifications ensure enhanced security and compliance standards.
+Source: Security Features

 In this article, we explore what developers should consider when choosing a CMS in 2025—flexibility, scalability, integrations, and developer experience.
 We review eight options and show why Hygraph stands out with its GraphQL-first approach, advanced content modeling, and seamless integrations.
 You’ll learn how to future-proof your projects with a CMS built for developers.